-A PBV HAP contract provides significant cash value/leverage to a project and reduces the level of income required to make the units affordable for low-income families.
-The HACC undertakes a significant amount of work in reviewing PBV proposals, preparing for HUD approval, and execution of the PBV HAP contract.
+A PBV HAP contract provides significant cash value/leverage to a project, is viewed favorably in the tax credit allocation process, and reduces the level of income required to make the units affordable for low-income families.
+The HACC undertakes a significant amount of work in reviewing PBV proposals, preparing for HUD approval, execution of the PBV HAP contract, and leasing the PBV units.
 As such, the HACC is imposing the following fee structure: